 Cotton kills!!
 You need to wear fleece, poly, or wool and layer up.
 You can flip, get soaked in Poly fleece and start a fire, wring your clothes and stay warm while you dry things.
 You will still freeze with wet cotton!

 Dry suits Most guys do not need this in fresh water, unless in big water.
 Guys fishing in bays and the Ocean do.
 If you are crossing wide open area, maybe you should consider this.
-They are expensive, but you can’t go wrong with too much protection.
+Drysuits are expensive, but you can’t go wrong with too much protection.

 Waders This is normally what freshwater guys will wear and breathable waders will give you the most flexibility and range of motion.
 Waders only in flat water can be OK, but don’t flip!

 Dry top, Semi Dry top or splash tops.
 A dry top was used before by only white water guys.
 If your going to be submerged or in the water for a while this is for you.
 Rough water areas as they have a gasket around your neck and wrist, but are quite uncomfortable until you get used to them.
 Hard to get on too.
 Semi-dry Top is the same material as a dry top but with neoprene type tightening strips around the neck and wrists.
 If you fall in and get out fast, not much water gets in.
 Just enough that you know it did, but not enough to risk your health.
 These are the best for people that could get wet and know they can rescue themselves easily and quickly.
 You get comfort and a good level of protection.
 Splash top is made of the same Waterproof material but no neck or wrist closures.
 Similar to a rain jacket to keep spray off of you.
 These only keep waves off of you.
 These are not meant for protection from water immersion!
 A dry top or semi-dry top and waist wader are a great combo.
 The dry tops have a double section around our waist to seal them around the skirt on a white water kayak.
 Inner layer goes in the waders and outer layer over top the waders to make them almost water tight.
 Great for comfort and a self rescue, but not something for spending lengths of time in the water off shore waiting for the coast guard to come get you.
+Level 6 probably makes the best affordable semi-dry top out there which is good for a quick dunk and recover.
+My personal prefeence for huntign and fishing a river is a Semi-dry top and breathable waist waders tucked in the tunnel of the semi-dry top.

 Dry bag A dry bag with extra clothes could save your life also.
 Even clothes in a trash bag inside the hatch of your SOT. one layer of dry clothes and a light jacket is better than heavy layers of wet clothes.
 Poly fleece wrings out to feel pretty dry also.